sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 ##### sortWhenNoLocalName

 Defaults to `false`.
 When `true` imports in this group are handled as if they had no sideeffects.
-For instance, if you set this on "styles" group, 'sideEffect' imports are sorted, otherwise not.
+For instance, if you set this on "style" group, 'sideEffect' type imports are sorted, otherwise not.

 ### split-imports

-When enabled, this rule splits line with 'multiple' import syntax into single lines.
+When enabled, this rule splits lines with 'multiple' import syntax into single lines.
 There is no further configuration.
 This rule is auto-fixable.

 ## Examples